 A well-grown tomato plant will yield a crop of about 3.5 to 5.5 Kg of fruit over a full season.
 Therefore 2 or 3 plants should be sufficient for a small family

 Location and Type of Container

 As previously stated tomatoes come from a sunny climate, so ideally choose a site with plenty of sunshine next to a wall and no excessive shading.
-Planting them next to a wall will give them the shelter from the wind that they need.
+Planting them next to a wall will provide them with shelter from the wind that they need.

 Choosing the right Variety